gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Iffy shaded her eyes against the razor-edged sun.
 A cluster of buildings was taking shape by the new pier on the edge of town.
 Two were just bunkhouses,
-but the third—the one Iffy looked at like a hungry gull look at a scrap of naan—was a machine shop.
+but the third—the one Iffy had watched go up like a hungry gull waiting for scraps—was a machine shop.
-Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses, a lathe with a spindle thicker than Iffy's leg, and the prize of them all, a printer all the way from Nova Zembla.
+Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses, a lathe with a spindle thicker than Iffy's leg, and the prize of them all, a printer from Nova Zembla at the opposite end of the earth.

 It had arrived in the hold of a heavily-armed Aussie destroyer.
 The whole town had turned out when the warship came into harbor,